Is it healthy for one spouse to go the extra mile in marriage?

 James 1:3-4 For you know that when your faith is tested, your endurance has a chance to grow.
 So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.

-Disclaimer – Abuse, addiction, adultery is not part of the marriage package.
+Disclaimer – Abuse, addiction, adultery is not part of a marriage package.
 If you are facing adulterous, addictive or abusive situations in marriage, seek safety, get help (from mentors, pastors or authorities) and live within boundaries.

 Photo by Everton Vila on Unsplash